German Reich: Use

 A 1923 book entitled Das Dritte Reich by Arthur Moeller van den Bruck counted the medieval Holy Roman Empire as the first, and the 1871–1918 monarchy as the second, which was then to be followed by a "reinvigorated" third one.
 Subsequently the Nazi regime was (unofficially) called the "Third Reich"; this usage was sometimes contemporaneous, but mostly retrospective and applied by non-Germans.

 Following the Anschluss annexation of Austria in 1938, Nazi Germany informally named itself the Greater German Reich (Großdeutsches Reich).
 This name was made the official state name only during the last two years (1943–1945) of Nazi rule under Adolf Hitler, although the change was never proclaimed.
 After World War II, the denotation "German Reich" quickly fell into disuse in Allied-occupied Germany, however, and the state's continued existence remained a matter of debate; the post-war Bonn Republic maintained the continued existence of the German Reich as an 'overall state", but dormant while East and West Germany continued to be divided.
 Nevertheless, when Germany was reunited in 1990 the term "German Reich" was not revived as a title for the Berlin Republic.

-The difference between "Reich" and "Empire"
+Difference between "Reich" and "Empire"

-The German word Reich translates to the English word "empire" (it also translates to such words as "realm" or "domain").
+The German word Reich translates to the English word "empire"; it also translates to such words as "realm" or "domain."
 However, this translation was not used throughout the full existence of the German Reich.
 Historically, only Germany from 1871 to 1918—when Germany was under the rule of an emperor (Kaiser)—is known in English as the "German Empire" (Deutsches Kaiserreich in German historiography), while the term "German Reich" describes Germany from 1871 to 1945.
 As the literal translation "German Empire" denotes a monarchy, the term is used only in reference to Germany before the fall of the monarchy at the end of World War I in 1918.